Machine Explanations and Human Understanding: Global Understanding

 Similar to \secref{sec:local_understanding}, we discuss how interventions and assumptions can shape human global understanding.
 We discuss the two representative settings with concrete examples in (\figref{fig:global_understanding}) and the other settings are similar to derive.

 \para{Emulation tasks with machine prediction shown (\figref{fig:global_understanding}(a)).} We start with a simple example, emulation tasks with machine prediction shown.
-Model debugging for developers is one of the examples.
+Model debugging for developers is one such example.
 In this case, human intuition at time step $t$ derives human global understanding $\gh$ and $\uh$ directly.
 Since it is an emulation task, $\fh$ is not of interest, we omit it in the graph.
 For human local understanding, as $\yhat$ is shown, $\humanyhat \equiv \yhat$.
 Also, given the emulation assumption, $\humany \equiv Y$.
 We add subscript $t$ to indicate time steps.

 This scenario captures the dynamics of debugging.
 At the human local understanding level, \figref{fig:global_understanding}(a) at each time step looks the same as \figref{fig:decision_tree}(d).
 As we have discussed, the relationship between local variables is deterministic.
-Knowing whether the model is correct for this single case is not particularly useful for debugging, but the key difference from the local version (\figref{fig:decision_tree}(d)) is the edge from observations ($\yhat_t$) to human intuition $H_t$ and the temporal updates of human intuitions (the edge from $H_t$ to $H_{t+1}$).
-In other words, model developers can update their belief of the \errorboundary $z^H$ and the decision boundary $g^H$ and decide the scope of this bug and whether this is a bug that needs to be fixed or can be fixed.
+While knowing whether the model is correct for a single case may not be particularly useful for debugging, the key difference between the local version (\figref{fig:decision_tree}(d)) and the global version (\figref{fig:global_understanding}(a)) is the edge from observations ($\yhat_t$) to human intuition $H_t$ and the temporal updates of human intuitions (the edge from $H_t$ to $H_{t+1}$).
+This allows model developers to update their belief of the \errorboundary $z^H$ and the decision boundary $g^H$ and decide the scope of this bug and whether this is a bug that needs to be fixed or can be fixed.
 The case of debugging highlights that global understandings are often the targets in human-AI interaction and updates in human belief is critical for understanding changes in global understanding.

+For example, in \citet{ribeiro2016should}, in topic classification, an emulation task where users know \taskboundary, showing LIME explanations can improve human global understanding of \decisionboundary (i.e., which features are important) and thus also \errorboundary.

 Explanation ($E$) can be incorporated in this figure and increase the connection between $g^H$ and $g$ because $g$ is a parent of $E$.